The Biden Save Student Loan Plan for US Expats

 2. Income-Driven Repayment and the FEIE

 The proposed income-driven repayment plans could, in fact, be relevant to expats.
 Since these plans calculate your monthly loan payment based on your discretionary income (assumed to be Adjusted Gross Income on your Tax Return), which can be significantly lower when utilizing the FEIE, your loan payments might also be lower – or even non-existent.
-A a welcomed benefit for expats managing student loans from abroad.
+A welcomed benefit for expats managing student loans from abroad.

 Infographic showing how the Biden save plan effects expats using the FEIE.